2018 United States attorney general elections: Wisconsin

 The 2018 Wisconsin Attorney General election took place on November 6, 2018, to elect the attorney general of Wisconsin.

-Republican incumbent Brad Schimel, first elected in 2014, ran for re-election to a second term.
+Republican incumbent Brad Schimel, first elected in 2014, ran for a second term.
 Voting rights attorney and former federal prosecutor Josh Kaul, the Democratic nominee, defeated Schimel in the general election.
 Terry Larson, the Constitution Party nominee, also garnered around 2% of the vote, greater than the vote difference between Schimel and Kaul.